UKY-CS-499-Project14-Spring17/UKY-CS-499-Project14-Spring17.github.io/testing.md

 Once the program is actually connected to the engraver all of the same tests apply as in integration testing, but a few more can also be added.
 The case when the engraver is powered down or the communication connection pulled while the program is sending instructions.

+System Testing will occur with computers running Ubuntu Linux 16.04 and 14.04, using an HTPOW 1000mW engraver.

 ### Customer Testing
 Customer testing will be performed by our customer, Dr. Dietz, if he deems it necessary.
 We will walk him through all of our testing and he can ask us to perform more tests or test for himself at his discretion.
 We expect some basic functionality testing if nothing else to make sure the code meets requirements.